awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

 ```

 One thing to note is that, since the local NVMe instance storage disks are local to the nodes,
-you need to ensure your workload and therefore the Mountpoint Pod is scheduled into a node with local NVMe and associated PV available.
+you need to ensure your workload and therefore the Mountpoint Pod is scheduled onto a node with local NVMe and associated PV available.
 You can use [`nodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) or [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) rules to achieve that.

-For example, this configuration would ensure that your workload is scheduled a node from `eksctl` node group `storage-nvme`:
+For example, this configuration would ensure that your workload is scheduled on a node from the `eksctl` node group `storage-nvme`:

 ```yaml
 apiVersion: v1